 Another way to get yourself sitting right without slouching and exerting much effort is by using an over-the-shoulder posture corrector.

 It would literally pull your shoulders back and get you out of slouching (aka upper back hyperkyphosis) while you are sitting.

 Using a posture corrector is also a good way to teach your brain (rather than the muscles) the awareness it needs to help you maintain a good posture while you are not wearing a brace.

-Unlike the first two options I mentioned above, this is definitely a bigger investment but…it can really be a game changer both, for your posture and the quality of your work!
+Unlike the first 2 options I mentioned above, this is definitely a bigger investment but…it can really be a game changer both, for your posture and the quality of your work!

-Upgrading from a simple chair to a proper ergonomic chair is a very good idea for several reasons.
+Upgrading from a simple chair to a proper ergonomic chair is a very good idea for 4 main reasons.

-First, lower back support is far superior on any ergonomic chair.
-This helps to stabilize lower back and reduce any pain you might be getting while using a simple chair.
+First, lower back support is far superior to any ergonomic chair.
+This helps to stabilize the lower back and reduce any pain you might be getting while using a simple chair.